 A fertility evaluation is often pursued in couples who have not been able to conceive for a period of 6-12 months of unprotected intercourse.
-A fertility evaluation may be appropriate sooner than this when the couple is considered to be at higher risk for subfertility or infertility: when the female partner is over age 35; when there has been a history of infertility in a prior relationship; or when there are other risk factors which may cause fertility problems (e.g. cryptorchidism, testicular neoplasm, chemotherapy, radiation therapy).
+A fertility evaluation may be appropriate sooner than this when the couple is considered to be at higher risk for subfertility or infertility.
+This includes when the female partner is over age 35, when there has been a history of infertility in a prior relationship or when there are other risk factors which may cause fertility problems (e.g. cryptorchidism, testicular neoplasm, chemotherapy, radiation therapy).

 A proper fertility history begins with an assessment of the couple's prior and current fertility status.
 The age of the partners and the duration of unprotected intercourse is established.
 It should be ascertained as to whether the infertility is primary or secondary for each partner.
 If secondary, the nature and outcome of prior pregnancies with the same or any previous partner is necessary.
 Any previous infertility evaluation or treatment for either partner should be noted as well.

 In approximately 5% of couples presenting for infertility evaluation, sexual dysfunction is causative.
 Is the semen ejaculated into the vagina?
 Does the couple use lubricants, jellies, oils, or saliva, most of which are known to be spermicidal?
 Given an approximate 48-hour viability of sperm within the female reproductive tract, timing of intercourse is important.
 The sexual history should also include an assessment of male libido, which crudely reflects serum testosterone levels.